Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Method 2: How to Manually Create the Registry Key

-1. Open the Registry Editor by typing regedit into your Windows search bar.
+1. Open the Registry Editor

-2. Navigate to the following path: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsUpdate\UX\Settings
+2. Navigate to the Update Settings Key

-If you want to remove the ability to pause Windows Updates longer than 5 weeks, you will need to manually edit the registry to do this.
-To open the Windows Registry Editor, type in regedit in the Windows taskbar search box and choose the Registry Editor option.
+If you ever want to remove the ability to pause Windows Updates longer than 5 weeks, you will need to manually edit the registry to do this.
+To open the Windows Registry Editor, type regedit in the Windows taskbar search box and choose the Registry Editor option.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsUpdate\UX\Settings